The following information is, for the most part, taken from the official Government website; HERE

 The HSE must be contacted to lodge the couples' "Notification of Intent to Marry" at a pre-arranged appointment.
 The Notification must be lodged no less than 3-months prior to the intended date of marriage.

-When you have contacted the HSE, a Registrar will send to you requirements which you must provide to them at your appointment.
-This will include ID, proof of address, Civil status, etc. You will also be required to complete a "Data Capture Form" - to take along to the appointment.
-This document requires information such as your full names, addresses, family names, Civil Status, Witness names, and (in regards to the ceremony itself) if the ceremony will be Religious/Secular or Civil.
-The date of the ceremony, venue details, and the name of the person performing the ceremony.
+When you have contacted the HSE, a Registrar will send to you a list of supporting documents which you must provide to them during your appointment.
+This will include ID, proof of address, Birth Certificate etc..
+You will also be required to complete a "Data Capture Form" .
+This document requires information such as your full names, addresses, family names, Witness names, and (in regards to the ceremony itself) if the ceremony will be Religious/Secular or Civil, the date of the ceremony, venue details, and the name of the person performing the ceremony.

-Once you have gathered all the required information, you will attend the Notification appointment at an HSE Registration office.
+Once you have gathered all the required supporting documentation, you will attend the Notification appointment at an HSE Registration office.
 The HSE Registrar will work through your documentation and make a decision as to your approval to be legally married.
-Once approval has been made, you will be given documentation which is to be taken to the person performing your ceremony.
+Once approval has been made, you will be given a document which is to be taken to the person performing your ceremony.
 This documentation; MRF (Marriage Registration Form), is the actual document which will be signed during your ceremony.

-If you have chosen to have a Civil marriage ceremony (ie, the HSE Registrar themselves are performing your ceremony), you will not receive the MRF document - as the Registrar will hold this for you until the day of the ceremony.
+If you have chosen to have a Civil marriage ceremony (this means that an HSE Registrar will be performing your ceremony), you will not receive the MRF document - as the Registrar will hold this for you until the day of the ceremony.

-If you have given your Notification of Intent to Marry - via Post - you still must lodge this in advance of 3-months prior to your proposed wedding ceremony, but, if you cannot attend at that time in person there is still a requirement to attend the HSE Registry office.
+If you have given your Notification of Intent to Marry - via Post (email) - you still must ensure that all paperwork is sent to the HSE office in advance of 3-months prior to your proposed wedding ceremony.
+You will also still be required to have an in-person meeting in the HSE office.
 This meeting must be done no less than 5 working days prior to your wedding date.

 For couples who are living outside of the Republic of Ireland, this must be taken into consideration when you are planning your travel to come to Ireland for the wedding.
 DOCUMENTATION REQUIRED As mentioned above, there are certain documents which are required by the couple to give to the HSE Registrar when you lodge your Notification of Intent to Marry.